juliankanaan/java/README.md

-#Intro
+# Intro

 Well this is me learning four modules in --  I don't know? -- two hours?
 I know PHP, some python -- I got it.

-Let's see how long this ad lasts.
+Let's see how long this lasts.

 # Compiling & Running java